azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/02-deploy-app-aks.md

 * Browse to the External IP for your web application (on port 8080) and try the app

 > The public IP can take a few minutes to create with a new cluster.
 Sit back and relax.
-Maybe check Facebook.
+Maybe check Facebook :-)